 Students in receipt of an EMA must attain 100% attendance in any week to receive payment for that week.
 Where the student is absent through illness a medical certificate must be submitted.
 In addition, self-certification forms are accepted for a maximum of 5 days sickness absence in the academic session.
 Any illness which would take the pupil over 5 days, self-certification would continue to require submission of a medical certificate.

-A letter will be sent to the parent or guardian of all students who are in the eligible age-band to apply for EMA in May each year, providing details of the main eligibility criteria.
+A Groupcall message will be sent to all students who are in the eligible age-band to apply for EMA in May each year, providing details of the main eligibility criteria and a link to the online application form.